Building a Beneficial Metaverse, Part I:

 A Citizen is not a lone wolf.

-That is to say, a Citizen is far more than a player, and it is the ideal model for occupants of virtual worlds that provide the opposite of an escape.
+That is to say, a Citizen is far more than a player, and it is the ideal model for occupants of

 All of this paints a very different picture than the current collectively imagined metaverse.
 That is, a kind of happy-consumer-chaos, with players doing ‘whatever they desire’, a never-ending theme park of experiences to absorb, dressed as Spiderman or a Jedi, wielding a blaster or a medieval sword, dancing using canned emotes they paid $5.99 for, attending a virtual concert where the crowd of thousands is all real players in real-time for some reason (would you notice if they weren’t?), all expressing their identities by what they consume.
 Fan/consumption culture taken to the logical infinite.